2018h 26

 2021 (barrel sample) 93+p

 Tasted in April 2022.
 60% Merlot, 32% C. Franc and 8% C. Sauvignon.13.5% alcohol.
 Floral with violets, raspberries, sappy, strong backbone provided by C. Franc, complex, fine midpalate and structure, persistent aftertaste.
-More elegant and lighter than 2020 and 2019, but still splendid for the vintage.
+More elegant and lighter than 2020 and 2019, but still excellent for the vintage.

-2020 (barrel sample) 96+p
+2020 96+p

 2019 95p

 Tasted twice - last time in April 2022.
 Consistent notes.
 10.5 ha, 80% Merlot + 15% Cabernet Franc + 5% Cabernet Sauvignon, 14.5% alcohol.
 Very fragrant on the nose with seductive violets and blueberries.
 Distinguished and refined.
-Unique complexity and creaminess on the palate, silky fruit and tannin.
+Unique complexity and creaminess on the palate, silky fruit, and tannin.
 The acidity keeps everything in place here.
 This wine is a more sophisticated and less concentrated version of 2018.
 Still a beautifully made one!

 2018 96p